jessitron/hny-tricks/deployment/README.md

 ### get the honeycomb ingress key

+The key points to modernity/otel-demo, because that's where the collector sends data.
+It is realistic for apps that don't connect to one another (like hny-tricks and otel-demo) to be running in the same environment.

-`k create secret generic honeycomb-ingest-for-hny-tricks --from-literal=apikey=...`
+`k --namespace hny-tricks create secret generic honeycomb-ingest-for-hny-tricks --from-literal=apikey=...`

 ### set up the collector to send to a different environment for this app.